European Traveler

 There is little point in hiking much beyond the Manneporte arch, as the best way back to the town is to retrace the route.
 The golf course adjacent to the cliffs is strictly off-limits to casual hikers.
 It is possible to hike around the golf course but the prettier route is definitely next to the sea.

-Falaise Amont and Arch at Etretat
+Falaise Amont and Arch at Etretat in Normandy, France

 Views from Falaise Amont at Etretat

 The stairs and path leading to the top of Falaise Amont seem a bit steeper, especially nearer to the town.
-However, as at Falaise Aval, once up the landscape is fairly flat.
-From here, visitors can enjoy similar views as from the opposite end of town but of course without the benefit of seeing a third arch.
+However, as at Falaise Aval, once up, the landscape is fairly flat.
+From here, visitors enjoy similar views as from the opposite end of town but of course without the benefit of seeing a third arch.

 Etretat in Normandy

-The Chapelle Notre Dame de la Garde keeps guard over the rocks here but the chapel is not particularly noteworthy close up.
+The Chapelle Notre Dame de la Garde keeps guard over the rocks here but the chapel is not particularly impressive closeup.
 Also very prominent is the white arrow-like monument Nungesser et Coli with a stone airplane.
 This monument and a small museum are dedicated to these two French pilots, who attempted the first non-stop flight from Paris to New York in 1927.
 Their plane L’Oiseau Blanc (White Bird) was last seen leaving France over Etretat and presumably crashed somewhere in the Atlantic Ocean.

-Etretat Town Center
+Etretat Town Center in France

 Etretat in Normandy